Reserve Your Seat Now!

 NOT Just Another Chocolate Tasting

 Most tastings are a gateway to buy bars.
 These tastings are a way to actually LEARN as you taste, and Leave you a lot more satisfied!

 Depends on the content and location, but usually $15-30 (Covers samples, space, and materials)

-Weekends once or twice a month
+Weekends once a month or so.

 Anyone!
 From the curious to the expert.

 Mission: Connecting people to chocolate, knowledge, and each other for a more Satisfying future!